InsiderTI/InsiderFramework/README.md

 I am currently focused on the "0.2.1-rc3" branch.
 You can take a look at the code if you're curious about the details of this project (and hopefully will you see some working code).

+## Documentation

+You can access the official site to known more about the framework: www.insiderframework.com

 ## Help us

 If you would like to help develop the framework, feel free to submit a PR or suggest a new feature by opening an issue.